-An RHR Volunteer values reciprocity, proactivity, reliability, and empowerment.
+RHR volunteers value reciprocity, proactivity, reliability, and empowerment.

-Refugees Helping Refugees is a volunteer-run organization.
-Because RHR is a nonprofit and receives limited funding from grants for operational and programming costs, the organization is able to offer few, if any, paid positions, making the need for proactive, empowered, and passionate volunteers essential to its survival.
+Refugees Helping Refugees is a largely volunteer-run organization.
+Because RHR is a nonprofit and receives limited funding from grants for operational and programming costs, the organization is able to offer few, if any, paid positions.
+This makes the need for proactive, empowered, and passionate volunteers essential to our survival.

-This unorthodox method of infrastructure, while cost effective, also ensures that those who volunteer at RHR are people who are passionate about working with refugees and care about their transition to living here.
-These people are reliable and innovative and seek to make a positive difference in the refugee and Rochester communities.
+This unorthodox method of infrastructure, while cost-effective, also ensures that those who volunteer at RHR are passionate about working with refugees.
+Our volunteers are reliable and innovative, and seek to make a positive difference in the refugee and Rochester community.

-RHR is currently open Monday through Friday 9AM to 4:30PM and follows the RCSD school break schedule.
-Visit our Programming Calendar to check upcoming dates and availability.
+RHR is currently open Monday through Friday 9AM to 4:00PM and follows the RCSD school break schedule.
+Visit our Program Calendar to check upcoming dates and availability.

-Do you speak another language in addition to English, such as Somali, Arabic, Nepali, or Karen?
+Do you speak another language in addition to English, such as Somali, Arabic, Nepali, Karen, Tigrinya, or Vietnamese?

 Ask about becoming an interpreter for our programs or case management appointments.